 Studies suggest that lycopene may be especially helpful for reducing pro-inflammatory compounds that are linked to several types of cancer.
 And one study found that drinking tomato juice decreased inflammatory markers in overweight and obese women.

-You can check out some healthy tomato recipes from Delicious.
+You can check out some healthy tomato recipes on the Delicious website.

 10. Dark chocolate